jamesplease/fi-calc-guide/src/withdrawal-strategies/vanguard-dynamic-spending.md

 ---
 layout: default
-title: Endowment Strategy
+title: Vanguard Dynamic Spending
 ---

-# Endowment Strategy

-The Endowment Strategy is used by Yale University to determine its annual spending of its endowment.
-It was developed by a team of Yale's economic professors working with the University's endowment officials.
+# Vanguard Dynamic Spending

+The Vanguard Dynamic Spending strategy comes from the Vanguard Research team.
+Like other "Longevity" strategies, it aims to capture the best parts of the Constant Dollar and Percent of Portfolio strategies.

 ### Strengths